agalwood/Motrix/README.md

 ### Linux

-You can download the `AppImage` (for all Linux distributions) or `snap` to install Motrix.
+You can download the `AppImage` (for all Linux distributions) or `snap` to install Motrix, see [GitHub/release](https://github.com/agalwood/Motrix/releases) for more Linux installation package formats.

+If you want to build from source code, please read the **Build** section.

+#### AppImage
 The latest version of Motrix AppImage requires you to manually perform desktop integration.
+Please check the documentation of [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) .

 > Desktop Integration
 > Since electron-builder 21 desktop integration is not a part of produced AppImage file.
 > [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) is the recommended way to integrate AppImages.

-Motrix has been listed on [Snapcraft](https://snapcraft.io/motrix) , Ubuntu users recommend downloading from the Snap Store.

 Deepin 20 Beta users failed to install Motrix, please follow the steps below: